This post may contain affiliate links. Read my disclosure policy.

-#SundaySupper wants to help the flavors of summer last a little longer by giving you recipes and tips for saving the summertime harvest.
-I’m going to give you a few tips for freezing berries, plus my secret ingredient for how to make the creamiest Blueberry, Peaches & Cream Green Smoothies.
+The best combination of late summer fruit blended up in an easy smoothie recipe!
+I’m going to give you a few tips for freezing berries, plus my secret ingredient for how to make the creamiest green smoothie.

 Blueberry, Peaches & Cream Green Smoothies